Join us for an adventure in flavor!

 So many options here!

-Serve as part of a Mezze Platter along with olives, veggies and dips like Hummus, Melitzanosalata and Tyrokafteri.
+I like to serve my chicken souvlaki as part of a Mezze Platter along with olives, veggies and dips like Hummus, Melitzanosalata and Tyrokafteri.

-They’re great over a fresh Salad for a light, low carb meal.
+They’re great over a fresh salad for a light, low carb meal.

-We love these Greek chicken bites in pitas with fixings like tomatoes, cucumber and Tzatziki.
+I love these Greek chicken bites in pitas with fixings like tomatoes, cucumber and Tzatziki.

 Chicken souvlaki on a pita.